-Macquarie's market risk decreased compared to the previous year, primarily driven by lower commodity exposure from gas and power as well as decreasing market volatility.
+Macquarie's market risk decreased moderately compared to the previous year, driven by lower commodity exposures.
 VaR remains modest in comparison to capital and earnings, representing less than 0.2% of total equity.

 Aggregate VaR

 Continued

 Loan impairment review

 Macquarie prospectively adopted AASB 9 Financial Instruments (AASB 9) effective 1 April 2018.
 As permitted by AASB 9, prior year comparative information was not restated.
 AASB 9 contains requirements for the classification and measurement of certain financial instruments, hedge accounting requirements and, from a credit provisioning perspective, introduced an expected credit loss methodology, which differed to the incurred loss methodology applied prior to FY2019.